Last Updated on June 2, 2022

 What is an Alien Registration Card (ARC)?

-An ARC has your foreign identification number – which is your birth date + 7 unique digits -, name, country, visa type, duration of stay and your address.
+An ARC has your foreign identification number – which is your birth date + 7 unique digits -, name, country, visa type, duration of stay, and address.

-P.S: The Korean government is actually planning to replace the word “alien” to “foreign” in the future as an attempt to address the complaints of the term “alien” having negative connotations.
+P.S: The Korean government is actually planning to replace the word “alien” with “foreign” in the future as an attempt to address the complaints of the term “alien” having negative connotations.

 How to apply: individual or group